 Immediate family members.
-In all states, immediate family members like spouses and children (including adopted children) and parents of unmarried children can recover under wrongful death actions.
+In all states, immediate family members like spouses and children (including adopted children) and parents of unmarried children can recover compensation in a wrongful death action.

 Life partners, financial dependents, and putative spouses.
-In some states, a domestic or life partner, anyone who was financially dependent on the decedent, and a "putative spouse" (a person who had a good faith belief that he or she was married to the victim) have a right of recovery.
+In some states, a domestic or life partner, anyone who was financially dependent on the decedent, and a "putative spouse" (a person who had a good faith belief that they were married to the deceased person) have a right of recovery.

 Distant family members.
-Some states allow more distant family members, such as brothers, sisters, and grandparents, to bring wrongful death lawsuits.
-For example, a grandparent who is raising a child may be able to bring an action.
+Some states allow more distant family members—such as siblings and grandparents—to bring wrongful death lawsuits.

-All persons who suffer financially.
-Some states allow all persons who suffer financially from the death to bring a wrongful death action for lost care or support, even if they are not related by blood or marriage to the victim.
+Anyone who suffers financially.
+Some states allow any person who suffers financially from a death to bring a wrongful death action for lost care or support, even if they are not related to the deceased by blood or marriage.

 Parents of a deceased fetus.
 In some states, the death of a fetus can be the basis for a wrongful death suit.
-In several other states, parents cannot bring a wrongful death action to recover for financial and emotional losses resulting from the death of a fetus.
-In those states, the parents can bring a wrongful death action only if the child was born alive and then died.
+In other states, parents can bring a wrongful death action only if the child was born alive and then died.
 Check your state law and consult with an experienced wrongful death attorney to find out if such an action is allowed in your state.

 Wrongful death lawsuits can be brought against a wide variety of persons, companies, government agencies, and employees.
 For example, in a car accident involving a faulty roadway and a drunk driver, a wrongful death action might include defendants such as: